sebastien-forestier/NIPS2016/README.md

-If you want to use a **pre-trained environment**, we provide a [backup](https://github.com/sebastien-forestier/NIPS2016/releases/download/v0.1/experiment.pickle) of a 6000 iteration experiment.
+If you want to use a **pre-trained environment**, we provide a [backup](https://github.com/sebastien-forestier/NIPS2016/releases/download/v0.1/experiment.pickle) of a 6000 iterations experiment.
 Download the pickle on the logs folder, and start the experiment with the default name
 ```
 roscd nips2016/logs
 wget https://github.com/sebastien-forestier/NIPS2016/releases/download/v0.1/experiment.pickle -O experiment.pickle
 roslaunch nips2016 start.launch iterations:=20000
 ```
-The big number of iterations is to avoid to stop the experiment before starting, because the number of iteration on the backup are already higher than the default maximum iterations value.
+The big number of iterations is to avoid to stop the experiment before starting, because the number of iterations on the backup are already higher than the default maximum iterations value.